connery-io/connery-sdk/README.md

 ## 👨‍💻 Contributing

-We are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.
+We are open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

 For detailed information on how to contribute, see our [contributing guide](/CONTRIBUTING.md).